mhdzr15/Compiling-Linux-kernel-with-Busybox/README.md

 To get Linux kernel visit:
 *  [Linux kernel](https://www.kernel.org/).
 At the moment to write this turorial the stable version is 5.3.1.
-For busy box visit:
 *  [Busybox](https://busybox.net/).
-At the momento to write ths tutorial the stavle vesion is 1.29.3.
+At the moment to write thiis tutorial the stable vesion is 1.29.3.

 After get the files, unpack the content of both files in a common foler.
 For this tutorial the repository name is *Compiling-Linux-kernel-with-Busybox*.